-The course will be very 'hands on' and you need to be prepared to work hard on the written elements of the work as well as the practical.
+The course will be 'hands on' but you need to be prepared to work hard on the written and design elements of the work as well as the practical.
 You will also acquire research skills and explore enterprise opportunities.

 HOW IT IS ASSESSED